Manual isn’t as scary with Auto ISO…

 If you use shutter priority with auto ISO, the camera will normally adjust the aperture first before the ISO.

-If you use manual mode with auto ISO, the camera will only use the ISO to adjust the exposure.
+If you use manual mode with auto ISO, the camera will only adjust the ISO to get the right exposure.

 When using auto ISO, most cameras let you control the highest ISO value (to reduce noise) and the lowest shutter speed (to avoid camera shake).
-However, I’d much prefer a noisy, sharp image or an image with motion blur to no image at all!
+However, I’d much prefer noise or motion blur to no image at all!

 Convenience and Speed